The League of Gentlemen (film)

 The League of Gentlemen is a 1960 British heist action comedy film directed by Basil Dearden and starring Jack Hawkins, Nigel Patrick, Roger Livesey and Richard Attenborough.
 It is based on John Boland's 1958 novel of the same name, and features a screenplay written by Bryan Forbes, who also co-starred in the film.

 In the film, former officers of the British Army plan a bank robbery in the City of London.
 They raid an army training camp in Dorset to get the weapons they need, and frame the Irish Republican Army (IRA) for the raid.

 Plot

-A manhole opens at night in an empty street, and out climbs Lieutenant-Colonel Norman Hyde (Jack Hawkins) in a dinner suit.
-He gets into a Rolls-Royce and drives home.
-There, Hyde prepares seven envelopes, each containing an American crime paperback titled The Golden Fleece, one half of each of ten £5-notes, and an invitation to a lunch at the Cafe Royal hosted by "Co-Operative Removals Ltd."

-Hyde sends the envelopes to former army officers, each of whom is in desperate or humiliating circumstances, and they all turn up at the lunch to get the other halves of their £5-notes.
-When Hyde asks their opinion of the novel, which is about a robbery, the men show little enthusiasm for it, but their interest is piqued when he reveals his knowledge of the misdeeds that led each man to leave or be kicked out of the military:
+Lieutenant Colonel Norman Hyde prepares seven envelopes, each containing an American crime paperback titled The Golden Fleece, one half of each of ten £5-notes, and an invitation to a lunch at the Cafe Royal hosted by "Co-Operative Removals Ltd." He then sends the envelopes to former army officers in desperate or humiliating circumstances.
+The officers attend the lunch to get the other halves of their £5-notes and show little enthusiasm for the novel.
+Their interest is piqued when Hyde reveals knowledge of why each officer was discharged from the military: